An unexplainable thought can create a coincidence.

-I did a search on the Internet for 'Arthur C. Compton' and got a direct link to a web document!
-It was a letter written in 1942 labeled "Letter: Arthur C. Compton to Enrico Fermi, September 14, 1942."
+I did a search on the Internet for 'Arthur C. Compton' and got a link to a web document!
+It was a letter written in 1942.
+The document was labeled "Letter: Arthur C. Compton to Enrico Fermi, September 14, 1942."
 The document was a copy of a letter to Enrico Fermi letter from 'Arthur C. Compton'.
 I read the letter through.

 But how could that mistake explain the spontaneous words and immediate response in actions in my life, in 2003?

-What caused the name to appear suddenly into my thought interrupting my work?
+What caused the name to appear suddenly into my thought?

 That night I went to the post office to get some stamps.
 The clerk says: "We have some very nice new Enrico Fermi Stamps, would you like to try them?